argoproject/Argo/docs/users/plugins.rst

   -The **Argo Links** plugin is a great way to collect links from around the web and create link roundup posts.
 We have not made any modifications to this plugin so it will work exactly as `documented on the Project Argo site <http://argoproject.org/argo-links.php>`_.

   -The **Argo Audio Player** will enable you to easily add embedded audio to your posts.
 Depending on your specific needs you might prefer using a plugin called `PowerPress <https://wordpress.org/plugins/powerpress/>`_ to support podcasting or hosting your audio on SoundCloud and embedding the SoundCloud player.
-Documentation for the Argo Player can be found here.
+Documentation for the Argo Player and `can be found here <http://argoproject.org/audio.php>`_.

   -And finally, the **Argo Jiffy Posts** plugin enables support for embed.ly's oEmbed API.
 This allows you to easily embed content in WordPress posts using nothing more than a URL.
 Note that embed.ly is not a free service (`pricing information here <http://embed.ly/cards>`_) but might be worth considering if your organization plans to embed a lot of third party content and rich media on your site.